aladeeb/docker-learn/docker.md

   - `-d`: runs the container in detached mode. -d equals --detach
   - `-p port:port`: defines the container with a specific port mapping. -p equals --publish
   - `--name`: defines the container name.
+  - `-v volumename/bindpath:destination`: defines a friendly name for the volume.
+  - `-e`: passing environment variables.
 - `docker ps -all` or `docker container ls -all`: list all the containers.
 - `docker stats containerid`: gets the resources consumption for a specific container.
 - `docker container stop containerid`: stops a container.